Fit as a Mama Bear

 The Glute Exercises

-The goal of this workout is to maximize engagement and weighted volume.
-So, make sure you’re clear on form before you begin so that you’re not just going through the motions.
-Aim for coming just shy of failure on both the curtsy lunges and the glute squats
+Make sure you’re clear on the form before you begin so that you’re not just going through the motions.

 Banded Curtsy Lunge

-The curtsy lunge is a great exercises as it targets all areas of the glutes at once.
+The curtsy lunge is a great exercise as it targets all areas of the glutes at once.
 Adding a mini resistance band places extra tension on the gluteus medius and minimus and the dumbbell weights the gluteus maximus.

 1. Stand upright in a comfortable position with a mini band wrapped around the legs above or below the knees.